SouthGreenPlatform/Curation-GBS-data/README.md

 # About Curation-GBS-data

-Coding data, filtering, correcting GE and imputing (within a scaffold scale), discarding outliers and redundant markers.
+Coding data, filtering, correcting genotypes and imputing (within a scaffold scale), discarding outliers and redundant markers.

 ## Citation